 Another option for invisible braces are lingual braces, which use all the same materials but the brackets are placed on the inside of the teeth rather than the outside.
 Some research suggests that because lingual braces are placed on the inside of the teeth, they require less force and therefore cause less pain than traditional braces, while other research has linked lingual braces to “greater overall oral discomfort” because the inside placement can make it harder to eat and talk.

 A growing category: clear aligners

 Clear aligners are another type of invisible braces.
 Also sometimes called invisible aligners, aligner therapy involves fitting your teeth with a series of custom-made mouthpieces designed to straighten your teeth over time.
 As you exchange your old aligner for a new one, each one progressively straighten your teeth, with the number of aligners you need depending on your specific situation.

 Traditionally, clear aligners were reserved for those who already had a healthy bite, but just wanted to straighten their teeth.
 But today, thanks to ongoing advances clear aligners can work for ever-more complex cases.
-On top of that, teledentistry services that allow you to work with an orthodontist over the Internet make these an even more accessible option. ✧
+On top of that, teledentistry services that allow you to start in person with a dentist and then follow your treatment plan remotely are increasingly popular. ✧